- Everett Public Schools

 Student opportunities like art, music, drama, and athletics

-Operational costs for our schools
+Funds the day-to-day operational costs for our schools

 -